 These early ideators in history imagined a pattern that turns out to be true.
 Endless generation and consumption, e.g., recycling, is a galaxy local process that plays out independently except for the influence of galaxies upon one another in such patterns as mergers or clusters.
-The grand cycle is one of intermittent mini-bangs from the central AGN SMBH along with high energy Planck plasma that precipitates new matter and new æther which rapidly inflates.
+The grand cycle is one of intermittent mini-bangs from the central AGN SMBH along with high energy Planck point charge plasma that precipitates new matter and new æther which rapidly inflates.
 Energy density of spacetime æther is reduced through the volumetric inflation.
 As the æther expands, matter continues to precipitate from the aether through a variety of interactions.
 Eventually the æther’s expansion is hindered by the expanding aether from neighboring galaxies.
-The matter which has participated from the Planck plasma and æther makes its way back towards concentrated form via gravity and ultimately may enter the AGN SMBH again to be crunched to a Planck core.
+The standard matter assemblies which have precipitated from the Planck point charge plasma including the æther assemblies make their way back towards concentrated form via gravity and ultimately may enter the AGN SMBH again to be crunched to a Planck point charge core.
 This is where the process begins again, or bounces, when the conditions are ripe for another minibang event.

 Cyclical conceptions were well known in ancient Greece, where models of this kind were postulated by pre-Socratic philosophers such as Amaximander and Empedocles (in the sixth and fifth centuries B.C., respectively).
 According to Empedocles, the cosmos was governed by two polar motive forces, metaphorically called “Love” and “Strife.”
 The changes between dominance by Love and Strife proceeded eternally, corresponding to continual creations and destructions of the world.
 Only if there were a certain balance between the cosmic forces would life processes be possible.
 Also the later Stoic philosophers adopted the idea of temporally multiple universes, which they associated with thermal phenomena.
 What Empedocles poetically had named Love and Strife was conceived more mechanically, as condensation and rarefaction.
 The world was seen a gigantic sphere oscillating through cycles of expansion and contraction in the void surrounding it.
 Chrysippus, a leader of the Stoic school in Athens in the third century B.C., is said to have believed that “after the conflagration of the cosmos everything will again come to be in numerical order, until every specific quality too will return to its original state, just as it was before and came to be in that cosmos”.